jvllmr/frans/README.md

 ## Included features

 - Create file shares and share them with others
-- Create upload grants which allows others to upload their files to you (TODO)
+- Create upload grants which allow others to upload their files to you (TODO)

 ## Installation